-If you are settling a deceased estate and need to transfer registration of a vehicle, there are a number of steps depending on the circumstances.
+If you are settling a deceased estate and need to transfer a vehicle's registration, the steps depend on your situation.

 Who is this for

-People who need to transfer vehicle registration, as part of settling a deceased estate:
+People transferring vehicle registration as part of settling a deceased estate, including transfers:

 - between joint owners